Uncover more than 1,000 years of history at Warwick Castle where medieval England is brought to life.

 Your ticket to Warwick Castle allows entry to the Great Hall and State Rooms.
 Here you will discover beautiful interiors, restored furniture and many unique artefacts that portray the opulence of the era.

 Don't miss The Kingmaker, a walk-through experience that takes you through Earl of Warwick Richard Neville’s fascinating process of preparing for battle.
-Followed by a visit the medieval siege machine, The Trebuchet.
+Followed by a visit to the medieval siege machine, The Trebuchet.

 Test your nerve in the most gory and terrifying part of the castle, the Dungeon before taking on the Time Tower time quest, encountering key figures that made Warwick Castle what it is today.